bengarrett/retrotxtgo/README.md

 ### Future CLI commands

 - [ ] `html` - rename `create`: to encode text to HTML. `retrotxt html -n sometext.txt`
-- [ ] `save` - to encode text to another format. `retrotxt save -n sometext.txt -e cp437`
+- [ ] `save` - to encode text to another format. `retrotxt save sometext.txt -e cp437`
-- [ ] add piping support - `cat sometext.txt | retrotxt html`
-- - `retrotxt save -sometext.txt # save to utf8`
+- - `retrotxt save sometext.txt # save to utf8`
 - [ ] add optional argument for destination (dir or file) that overrides the dir configuration.
-- - `retrotxt create -n somefile.txt . # would create index.html in the current directory`
+- - `retrotxt create somefile.txt . # would create index.html in the current directory`
-- - `retrotxt create -n somefile.txt somefile.html # create sometfile.htm`
+- - `retrotxt create somefile.txt somefile.html # create sometfile.htm`
 - [ ] add a flag to --export `create` command results to a tar or zip archive.
 - [ ] add the ability to self-update?
 - [ ] option for generated HTML naming convention, either use index.html ... index_1.html, index_2.html etc.